DancerVlt69/atm-SlabsNstairs/README.md

     - Raw Gem / Block, Raw / Deepslate / Ore (in parts work in progress) -Citrine-Coin for special Tradings (more an idea than an running part)

+* some Loot from Village-Chests, Animals, and Plants

 If you have questions or ideas, or find bugs or issues feel free to use the comment section below or the issue-tracker on gitHub.